Arthur Lynden-Bell: Military career

+He relinquished this assignment in April 1911 and was then placed on half-pay.
+This lasted until October when, reverting to normal pay, he became a general staff officer, grade 2 of the Lowland Division (later the 52nd (Lowland) Infantry Division).
+He was promoted to colonel while serving in this position, dated to March 1912.

-At the start of the World War I Lynden-Bell was Assistant Quartermaster-General of the British Expeditionary Force.
-In 1915 he served as Chief of General Staff of the Mediterranean and Egypt Expeditionary Force, and saw service in the Gallipoli Campaign, being Mentioned in Dispatches.
+At the start of the World War I Lynden-Bell was, in February 1915, promoted to temporary brigadier general and succeeded Major General George Milne as brigadier general, general staff of III Corps.
+In July he was promoted again, now to temporary major general, and became major general, general staff of the newly created Third Army.
+He was later the assistant quartermaster general of the British Expeditionary Force.
+In 1915 he served as Chief of General Staff of the Mediterranean and Egypt Expeditionary Force, and saw service in the Gallipoli campaign, being Mentioned in dispatches.
 In 1916-1917 he was the Chief-of-Staff of the Egyptian Expeditionary Force under General Sir Archibald Murray, but was removed from the post and returned home in mid-1917 soon after the arrival of Edmund Allenby in Cairo to replace Murray.

 Lynden-Bell was appointed a Commander of the Legion of Honour in 1917.
 In 1918 he was Director of Staff Duties at the War Office.

-He retired from the regular army in 1924, and in 1928 became Colonel of the Buffs, serving in the position until 1 January 1937.
+He retired from the regular army in 1924, and in December 1928 became colonel of the Buffs in succession to General Sir Arthur Paget serving in the position until 1 January 1937.

 Later years

 In retirement, he served as a Deputy Lieutenant and as a Justice of the Peace and was a "very keen supporter" of Kent County Cricket Club, always attending Canterbury Cricket Week in the Buff's tent at the St Lawrence Ground.